GianlucaFuwa/MetaQCD.jl/README.md

 Inspired by the [LatticeQCD.jl](https://github.com/akio-tomiya/LatticeQCD.jl/tree/master) package by Akio Tomiya et al.

+For detailed information on how to use this package, see the [docs](https://gianlucafuwa.github.io/MetaQCD.jl/dev/).

 ## Features:
 - [x] Simulations of 4D-SU(3) Yang-Mills (Pure Gauge) theory
 - [x] Simulations of full lattice QCD with arbitrary number of flavours (Staggered, Wilson-Clover)